An eNTRI is required. We can assist in processing this document.

 Visa Cost USD 45.00

 How to Apply: eNTRI Visa

 Complete our easy online application and pay with credit card or PayPal

 No need to deal with the embassy.
 We do it for you so you don't lose valuable time

 Present your Passport and the Document we provide upon entry to destination country

 Learn More: eNTRI Visa

-In March 2017, the Government of Malaysia introduced the Electronic Travel Registration & Information (eNTRI) facility, which allows travelers to visit Malaysia for up to 15 days Total .
-The eNTRI document is only available to Indian and Chinese nationals.
-Applicants will receive their visas via email, after filling the application form with the necessary information and once the online credit card payment is completed.
+In March 2017, the Government of Malaysia introduced the Electronic Travel Registration & Information (eNTRI) facility, which allows citizens from India to visit Malaysia for up to 15 days Total .
+Applicants will receive their visas via email, after filling the application form with the necessary information and once the online payment is completed.
 The document must be presented upon arrival in Malaysia.

-The major advantage of the eNTRI visa is that travelers can receive the document in one hour if they select super rush processing.
-The reason is this visa does not require a travel review by the Malaysian government and is issued automatically if you meet the visa requirements.
+The major advantage of the eNTRI visa is that travelers can receive the document in just one hour if they select super rush processing.
+This is because the eNTRI visa does not require a travel review by the Malaysian government and is issued automatically if you meet the visa requirements.

 Use our Visa Calculator Tool